dfelinto/blender-manual/manual/editors/file_browser.rst

 Create Directory :kbd:`I`
    Will ask you to confirm and create a new directory inside current one, scroll to it in the main view, and let you enter its name.

 Display Mode
    Controls how files are displayed.

-   - *Vertical List* displays files and folders in a vertical list.
+   :Vertical List: Displays files and folders in a vertical list.
-   - *Horizontal List* displays files and folders in a horizontal list.
+   :Horizontal List: Displays files and folders in a horizontal list.
-   - *Thumbnails* shows :ref:`previews <file_browser-previews>`.
+   :Thumbnails: Shows :ref:`previews <file_browser-previews>`.

 Sorting
    Sorts items by one of the four proposed methods (alphabetically, by types, by dates, or by size):